 - “Make sure you document this conversation—along with any and all interactions you have with the payer.”

 Then, if you believe an appeal is in order, file it within seven days of receiving the final decision to ensure you have the best chance for a positive outcome.
-(The APTA actually offers customizable appeal templates to their members for denials related to change in practice location; use of modifier 59; and medical necessity.)
+(The APTA actually offers these customizable appeal templates to their members for denials related to change in practice location; use of modifier 59; and medical necessity.)
 McCutcheon also recommends providers log the error code to identify trends that could point to bigger operational issues.
 As Bohnett explained in the post, “if a denial is due to lack of coverage or failure to obtain authorization, you know you’ve got a front office issue.
 If medical necessity isn’t demonstrated or carrier requirements aren’t met, you know it’s an issue with the provider.
 If the wong codes were billed or there are modifiers missing, you know it’s a billing-related problem.”
 From there, you can address the root issue and hopefully nip those denials in the bud.

 There you have it: four common reasons for PT claim denials (and what to do about them).
 Have your own strategies to add to these?
 Share them in the comment section below.